opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/backups/README.md

 ## Backup via GUI

-Please navigate to the [System admin guide Backup page](../../../system-admin-guide/backup/)
+For detailed usage of the Backup via GUI, please navigate to the [System admin guide Backup page](../../../system-admin-guide/backup/)